ARC Foundation introduces SOGI 1 2 3

 The BC SOGI Educator Network brings together BC educators interested in SOGI-inclusive education.
-It enables these educators to meet, share resources, co-design programs, and collectively overcome obstacles within and across districts.
+It enables these educators to meet, share resources, co-design programs, and collectively overcome obstacles within and across districts, independent schools and First Nations schools.
 District-level members gain access to an expansive collection of emerging SOGI tools to test and evolve with their schools.
 Key tools are then shared publicly and with all members.

 The BC SOGI Educator Network was formally launched as a pilot project at the beginning of the 2016/2017 year by ARC Foundation and nine BC school districts: Vancouver, North Vancouver, West Vancouver, Burnaby, Langley, Delta, Sea to Sky, Nanaimo-Ladysmith, and Kamloops/Thompson.

 ARC Foundation is pleased to announce that the Network is open to all BC school districts and independent schools in 2017/2018.
-For further information and to register your interest, please visit SOGI 1 2 3.
+To date, 49 out of 60 BC school districts have joined.
+For further information, please visit SOGI 1 2 3.

 BC SOGI Education Lead

-ARC Foundation is excited to be extending its partnership with the British Columbia Ministry of Education to support the hiring of the British Columbia SOGI Education Lead.
-The partnership, which has been in place since September 2016, will continue over the next 18 months to focus their impact on SOGI-inclusive education via growing and offering SOGI 1 2 3 across all of BC.
+ARC Foundation is excited to be extending its partnership with the British Columbia Ministry of Education to support the creation of the British Columbia SOGI Education Lead.
+The partnership, which has been in place since September 2016, will continue over the next 18 months to focus ion growing SOGI 1 2 3 across all of BC.
 The SOGI Education Lead is a full-time, one-year temporary position with a provincial scope.
 The position reports to the ARC Foundation Executive Director.

-A key component to this past year’s success, the SOGI Education Lead will continue to facilitate the SOGI 1 2 3 partnerships.
+A key component to this past year’s success, the SOGI Education Lead will continue to facilitate the SOGI 1 2 3 partnerships, including the coordination of the BC SOGI Educator Network.
 This team has proven that change will come if we work together.

 Data further makes the case